PyO3/pyo3/guide/src/building_and_distribution.md

 If your build environment is unusual enough that PyO3's regular configuration detection doesn't work, using a config file like this will give you the flexibility to make PyO3 work for you.
 To see the full set of options supported, see the documentation for the [`InterpreterConfig` struct](https://docs.rs/pyo3-build-config/{{#PYO3_DOCS_VERSION}}/pyo3_build_config/struct.InterpreterConfig.html).

+The `export-config` feature of the `pyo3-build-config` crate also allows these values to be exported for use in other crates, and `pyo3-build-config` offers a funciton for reading them in and constructing an `InterpreterConfig`.

 ## Building Python extension modules

 Python extension modules need to be compiled differently depending on the OS (and architecture) that they are being compiled for.
 As well as multiple OSes (and architectures), there are also many different Python versions which are actively supported.
 Packages uploaded to [PyPI](https://pypi.org/) usually want to upload prebuilt "wheels" covering many OS/arch/version combinations so that users on all these different platforms don't have to compile the package themselves.
 Package vendors can opt-in to the "abi3" limited Python API which allows their wheels to be used on multiple Python versions, reducing the number of wheels they need to compile, but restricts the functionality they can use.